Menzies Aviation: History

 In April 2022, Menzies Aviation acquired Santiago-based ground and air cargo handling services company, Agunsa Aviation Services.

 In August 2022, Agility Logistics acquired the company for £571 million stating it intended to merge its operations with its National Aviation Services subsidiary.

 In February 2023, it was announced Menzies Aviation had acquired a majority stake in the Jamaican ground and cargo handling company, AJAS Limited.

+2023 Menzies Aviation experienced growth through multiple international expansions, including operations in Mexico, Montenegro, Serbia, Bulgaria, and Italy, and obtained new operating licenses in Canada, Costa Rica, and Chile.

+Menzies Aviation acquired in 2024 a 50% stake in Jardine Aviation Services Group in Hong Kong, resulting in the formation of Menzies CNAC Aviation Services, and obtained a 50.1% controlling interest in Groundforce Portugal, adding approximately 4,000 employees.

+In 2025, the company announced the acquisition of G2 Secure Staff for US$305 million, expanding its operations in the United States and increasing its global presence to approximately 350 airports in 65 countries.